stronghips/PythonLessons/Lesson 1/Lesson1.md

 This `C:\Users\user\test` is called a path, more exactly a directory path.

 Important commands for handling files and directories:
-`dir`  - show all files & directories in the current directory.
+`dir`  - Show all files & directories in the current directory.